 So, in fact, they’re following the dictates of brand recognition and consistency.
 They craft their sender name according to a specific, repeated formula – [email protected] – and that’s how they create brand recognition.

-With their silly names, they’re using the sender name field to convey additional information about the topic of that particular email campaign.
+Finally, when it comes to segmentation, Shinesty is adapting the sender name to all marketing emails .In fact, they’re using the sender name field to convey additional information about the topic of that particular email campaign.

 Shinesty’s marketing is not for everyone.
 And they’re OK with that.
 Because what they do works for their target group.